 This traditional dish was created by Francois Tanty, Chef to Czar Nicholas II of Russia.

-The cranberry kissel is the most famous of Russian kissels.
+The cranberry kissel is the maybe most famous Russian kissel, also spelled kisel.
 It makes an excellent cranberry dessert to serve at Thanksgiving, Christmas, or on any special occasion.
 Desserts fit for your Imperial Family!

 The Russian people are especially generous and welcoming, and they love to celebrate with all manners of delicious baked goods and pastries.
 Pastry shop shelves are filled with irresistible confectionery and immense layer cakes with creamy fruity fillings, wholly smothered in fluffy whipped cream.